Cambodia Immersion Trip Packing List

 What to Pack (Passport, Passport, and also….)

 No packing list is comprehensive.
 It may all be obvious if you have traveled before.
-If you pack all of these things, much of it may turn out to be superfluous.
-You could also pack every last thing on this list and still find, once you get there, that you need a few things not on it.
+There are things that may turn out to be superfluous or once you get there, might need a few things not on it.
 With that in mind, please check carefully our suggested list of what to pack below.
-It is very important to pack as light as possible.
-Please try to limit your personal belongings to one suitcase.
-This will allow the group of participants to move more quickly during the traveling.
-It is also important to remember that you will be traveling through tropical and very warm climate.

-- Ideally, pack all you need in one suitcase and a small carry-on bag (not to exceed 21 inches).
-Enough clothing for one week and underwear for the two weeks.
+- Ideally, pack all you need in a carry-on (not to exceed 21 inches).
+Enough clothing for one week and interior clothes for two weeks.

 - A small backpack or shoulder bag for a daypack.

-- Bring a money belt, and/or a fanny pack for money, passport, and plane ticket, make a copy to leave at home, another form of ID, immunization record, prescriptions for your prescription medication, maybe an eyeglasses prescription.
-(Carry these in your purse or carry-on not luggage)
+- Bring a money belt, and/or a fanny pack for money (if you use them), passport, plane ticket, make three copies of your passport, one to leave at home a second for FAB manager and a third to have with you at all times, immunization record, prescriptions for your prescription medications, maybe an eyeglasses prescription and medical insurance ID.
+(Carry these in your purse or shoulder bag)

-- A hand towel, washcloth (if you need it) and flip-flops or plastic sandals for showers.
+- A washcloth (if you use it) and flip-flops or plastic sandals for showers.
+A bath towel will be provided at the Guest House.

 - A bandana or handkerchief is a good idea.
 A small mirror can be nice to have.